hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Inverse fast Fourier transform can be calculated from a complex signal by using the :py:meth:`~.api.signals.BaseSignal.ifft` method.
-Similarly to the :py:meth:`~.api.signals.BaseSignal.fft` method, the ``shift`` argument can be provided to shift the origin of the iFFT when necessary:
+Inverse fast Fourier transform can be calculated from a complex signal by using the :meth:`~.api.signals.BaseSignal.ifft` method.
+Similarly to the :meth:`~.api.signals.BaseSignal.fft` method, the ``shift`` argument can be provided to shift the origin of the iFFT when necessary:

 .. code-block:: python